Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 • Laughlin Nevada

-Well it's definitely not Las Vegas but it sure feels like her baby sister.
-Located approximately 67 miles to the north of Lake Havasu right on the banks of the mighty Colorado River is where you'll find this secluded scaled down yet growing version of "Sin City".
+Well, it could never be misidentified as Las Vegas, but it sure feels like her baby sister.
+Located approximately 67 miles to the north of Lake Havasu right on the banks of the mighty Colorado River is where you'll find this secluded, scaled down yet rapidly growing version of "Sin City".

-Mainly a tourist destination and alternative for those who prefer a more layed back style of gaming entertainment in the same tradition as Las Vegas but without the overindulgent flamboyant glitz or larger crowds, Laughlin has maintained it's reputation over the years as a more introverted place to try your luck at the casinos or take in a show or two.
-While it still maintains a moderately slower pace verses big sis' Las Vegas, there's still plenty of action to be found here and Laughlin attracts some of the same top notch entertainers.
-The concert venues are just as elaborate and certainly on par with many locations in Vegas.
-The picturesque pastel colored Black Mountains provide a natural backdrop for the outdoor amphitheaters and the balmy desert breeze is an extra added comp.
+Mainly a tourist destination and alternative for those who prefer a more laid back style and approach to gaming entertainment in the same tradition as Las Vegas but without the over indulgent, flamboyant glitz or larger suffocating international crowds, Laughlin has maintained its reputation over the years as a low key, introverted place to try your luck at the casinos or take in a show or two.
+While it still maintains a moderately slower pace verses big sis' Las Vegas, there's still plenty of casino action to be found here and Laughlin attracts some of the same top notch entertainers.
+The concert venues are just as elaborate and on par with many upscale, premier locations in Vegas.
+The picturesque, pastel colored Black Mountains situated to the east provide a naturally exotic backdrop for the outdoor amphitheaters and the sweet, arid, balmy desert breeze appearing right on queue, is always an extra added gratuitous comp.

-After a busy day of entertainment and shows, take a nice jog or stroll on the "River Walk".
-A perfect place to see the neon colors from all the lighted hotels as they pierce the desert skies and reflect upon the Colorado River.
-If your outside at sunset, look to the east in the general direction of the afore mentioned Black Mountains and have your camera ready as the sun begins to cast it's much anticipated shadow over the peaks and then slowly onto the body of these majestic delights.
+After a busy day of hot entertainment and delightfully sinful shows, you might be inclined to expel those extra calories by taking a jog or brisk star lit stroll upon the "River Walk".
+This primary shoreline artery which connects the majority of gaming establishments is a perfect place to observe all the incredibly vibrant neon colors which emanate from the collection of lighted hotels as they pierce the desert skies and reflect generously upon the Colorado River.
+Schedule an appointment to be outside the hotel at sunset, look to the east in the general direction of the aforementioned Black Mountains, and have your camera powered up to maximum capacity and ready as the sun begins to cast a much anticipated shadow over the awaiting peaks, and then slowly rotating downward unto the body of these majestic delights.

 -The perfect way to conclude our journey to Lake Havasu & Her Sister Cities -